codeshards/LogCleaner/README.md

 - The app needs root permission to do the job, so you need to root your phone in a way or another, so just be sure that **su** is available somewhere

+- Currently there are only two languages supported: English (my very bad english) and Italian.
+I don't plan to add support to any other language to be honest, but whoever feels up to the task is welcome.

 - I'm aware that another apps that does the same thing as this exists out there (in fact it's easy to guess that there are many apps alike) but I wanted to solve this by myself and, in the while, learn something new and not to become incredibly rich or something.

 ## Tested devices